-It is important to begin thinking about hybrid choices during the early winter months and book your seed early.
+It is important to begin thinking about hybrid choices during the early winter months and to book your seed early.
 To assist in your decision of the hybrid that best fits your operation, university and company data is available.
-Planting more than one hybrid should be considered to help spread risk.
+Planting more than one hybrid should be considered to spread risk.

 Other items to assess include the adaptability of the hybrid to the region, yield potential of the hybrid given its maturity and its standability.
 A hybrid’s head exertion is also important, as it will help with harvestability.
 Evaluating a hybrid’s drought tolerance is essential if it will be grown under dryland or limited irrigation.
 Insect and disease resistance are also key items to consider when selecting a hybrid that is the best choice for your farm.
 When considering which hybrids to plant, when at all possible, examine data over multiple years.